j0sh/daily-standup/README.md

 For background, here is the project I have in mind:

-Embed job parameters from Midjourney as image metadata.
+**Embed job parameters from Midjourney as image metadata**

 Wherever the image goes, the prompt can go with it.
-Fewer cases of people asking, "hey share prompt plz" This would also be friendly to tooling - eg, extracting alt tags.
+Fewer cases of people asking, "hey share prompt plz" This would also be friendly to tooling - eg, extracting alt tags automatically.

 Random thought: is there a standard metadata for alt tags?
 XMP Description?
 What about exif?